-- Scholarship is assessed or 'marked' by a panel of HPE teachers. - The panel use an assessment schedule (see above). - The HPE assessment schedule is divided into three aspects: Critical thinking, Application of knowledge, and Communication. - Each submission is given a score of 0-8 in relation to each of the three aspects of the assessment schedule which produces a total mark out of 24.

-- The total marks that result in a student being awarded Scholarship or Outstanding Scholarship may differ from year to year, depending on the quality of the submissions. - Approximately 3 per cent of Year 13 students studying each subject at Level 3 are awarded Scholarship, which includes the one percent of students who are awarded Outstanding Scholarship, if they reach the standard that has been set.
+- Scholarship is assessed or 'marked' by a panel of specialist HPE teachers and tertiary educators. - The panel use an assessment schedule (see above). - The HPE assessment schedule is divided into three aspects: Application of knowledge, Critical thinking, and Communication. - Each submission is given a score of 0-8 in relation to each of the three aspects of the assessment schedule which produces a total mark out of 24. - The total marks that result in a student being awarded Scholarship or Outstanding Scholarship may differ from year to year, depending on the quality of the submissions. - Approximately 3 per cent of Year 13 students studying each subject at Level 3 are awarded Scholarship, which includes the one percent of students who are awarded Outstanding Scholarship, if they reach the standard that has been set.
 It is important to understand that unlike NCEA (and as indicated above), being awarded Scholarship depends on the quality your submissions and this quality is judged and ranked against other students, as well as being marked against the marking criteria.

-Table 3.

-Mark Ranges for PE Scholarship 2015-2017, and HPE Scholarship 2018-2020
+Table 4.
+Mark Ranges for HPE Scholarship 2018-2023